radekg/terraform-provisioner-ansible/README.md

 This provisioner, however, is not designed to handle all possible responsibilities of Ansible.
 To better understand the distinction, consider what's possible and what's not possible with this provisioner.

+For after provisioning, you may find the following Ansible module useful: [terraform-state-ansible-module](https://github.com/radekg/terraform-state-ansible-module).

 ### What's possible

 - `local provisioner`